 What is critical is that you don’t have too few holes because there may be no way to add a new one.
 You can get make adjustments such as placing a cover over the extra holes.
 But in terms of aesthetics, it’s just best if you have the exact number of holes for the right amount of equipment.

 3. Entire drain assembly should be replaced.

 Often homeowners try to save money by simply replacing the sink and faucet while leaving the old piping and drain assembly behind.
-At Nick’s Plumbing and Sewer Services, we urge all of our customers to consider replacing all of their drain parts.
+At Nick’s Plumbing Service, we urge all of our customers to consider replacing all of their drain parts.
 All of the drain assemblies are sold as a complete kit at many hardware stores.